flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 !!! warning "Not available in the Stable Version"

-This page outlines features provided by the initial integration of our custom FMS.
-Please make note of any issues with our custom FMS.
+This page outlines features and issues provided by the initial integration of our custom FMS.
+Please also make ensure you have read the [special notes](#special-notes) section.

 {==